matrix-org/matrix-spec-proposals/proposals/3079-low-bandwidth-csapi.md

   "dtls": 8008,            // advertise that this server runs a UDP listener for DTLS here.
   "cbor_enum_version": 1,  // which table is used for integer keys.
 This proposal is version 1.
 Omission indicates no support.
   "coap_enum_version": 1,  // which table is used for coap path enums.
 This proposal is version 1.
 Omission indicates no support.
+  "observe": 1,            // Set to 1 if /sync supports OBSERVE.
+Omission indicates no support for OBSERVE.
 }
 ```